raivisdejus/demucs/README.md

 ![linter badge](https://github.com/facebookresearch/demucs/workflows/linter/badge.svg)

+## Changes in this repository

+`torchaudio` max version limitation has been removed.
+Code is working for inference.
+Training is not tested yet.

 **This is the officially maintained Demucs** now that I (Alexandre Défossez) have left Meta to join [Kyutai](https://twitter.com/kyutai_labs).
 Note that I'm not actively working on Demucs anymore, so expect slow replies and no new feature for now.